 th, a, b, c, d = thumb, index, middle, ring, little finger

 Ld = left little finger.

-Ld (underlined) = the loop on the left little finger. (my distinction—in other sources Ld (or DL) can mean either the left little finger OR its loop, depending on context)
+Ld (underlined) = the loop on the left little finger.
+(This is my own distinction – in most loop braiding instructions Ld can mean either the left little finger or the loop it carries, as it’s not hard to tell from the context)

 Loop arrangement at start of braiding cycle: